rfhb/emamds/en/medicines/human/EPAR/zoonotic-influenza-vaccine-seqirus.md

 This medicine is authorised for use in the European Union

-zoonotic influenza vaccine (H5N8) (surface antigen, inactivated, adjuvanted)
+zoonotic influenza vaccine (H5N8) (surface antigen, inactivated, adjuvanted) Medicine Human Authorised

-Medicine

-Human

-Authorised
+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents